Today, Catholics honor St. Phocas the Gardener who lived in Turkey during the third century.

-Williams work with hosta helped the newly-formed American Hosta Society.
+Williams's work with hosta helped the newly-formed American Hosta Society.
 After she died in 1969, a hosta garden was planted in her memory at MIT.

-#OTD It's the anniversary of the death of John Goldie who died on this day in 1886.
+#OTD It's the anniversary of the death of John Goldie, who died on this day in 1886.

 Goldie was a Scottish-born botanist and author.
 He led an extraordinary life.

-He started out as an apprentice at the Glasgow Botanic Garden.
+He started as an apprentice at the Glasgow Botanic Garden.
 As a young man, another botanist bumped him off what was to be his first plant exploration.
-However the botanical gods were smiling on him.
+However, the botanical gods were smiling on him.
 The expedition was doomed when most of the party died from coast fever along the Congo River.

 Two years later, William Hooker encouraged Goldie to travel to North America.
 He started in Montreal and made his way down the Hudson River to New York.
 He wrote that he carried as many botanical specimens "as his back would carry."

-Goldie returned to the Glasgow Botanic Gardens and for five years, he trained an eager young apprentice and fellow Scottsman named David Douglas.
+Goldie returned to the Glasgow Botanic Gardens, and for five years, he trained an eager young apprentice, and fellow Scottsman named David Douglas.
 When Douglas met an early death, Goldie planted a Douglas-Fir next to his house to remember his young friend.

-After Goldie discovered the giant wood fern, Hooker called it Dryopteris goldieana in his honor and it earned the name Goldie's woodfern.
+After Goldie discovered the giant wood fern, Hooker called it Dryopteris goldieana in his honor, and it earned the name Goldie's woodfern.

-Goldie worked tirelessly and he recorded a total of fourteen plant species previously unknown to science.
+Goldie worked tirelessly, and he recorded a total of fourteen plant species previously unknown to science.

-What if you're looking for a landscape that's not only beautiful, functional and productive, but also nourishes and fosters wildlife.
+What if you're looking for a landscape that's not only beautiful, functional, and productive but also nourishes and fosters wildlife.
 That's the aim of The Living Landscape.
 Darke and Tallamy describe how plants can be used for multiple uses in the garden.

 Today's Garden Chore